bhatchandan99/SCME-Webpage/README.md

-# SCME-Webpage

-##First version of the Website of SCME.
+# SCME-Webpage : First version of the Website of SCME.

-###  This is the first version of the Website of Student Council of Mechanical Engineers, Indian Institute of Tevhmology Patna.
+###  This is the first version of the Website of Student Council of Mechanical Engineers, Indian Institute of Technology Patna.
 ###  HTML 5, CSS, Bootstrap and Javascript has been used for developing this Wepsite.
 This project has been jointly done by :

 ##### Harshit Singh